 March attempted to show that learning in organizations is still possible even in the presence of causal ambiguity.
 While the paper has been criticized for its very simplistic model of organizational learning and lack of empirical data, a strong point of the paper may be the general insight in provides about collective learning under ambiguous conditions.

 What are the tradeoffs and challenges associated with balancing exploitation and exploration?
 What does it mean for organizational learning?
-Read the paper and listen to your intrepid podcasters, as we grapple with March’s ideas in Episode 19.
+Read the paper and listen to your intrepid podcasters, as we grapple with March’s ideas.

 Read with us: